 Partners of FES Beijing

-The membership of the All-China Federation of Trade Unions stood at 280 million in 2015 according to official figures.
+The membership of the All-China Federation of Trade Unions stood at nearly 300 million in 2022 according to official figures.
 Beneath the umbrella body there is a dual union structure.
 This means that national and regional trade unions and sector-specific trade unions exist in parallel.

 Altogether, there are 31 local trade union associations at provincial and regional level and ten industry-specific trade unions.
 In addition, ACTFU is responsible for a large number of social institutions and services.
 The cooperation between FES and ACTFU was established in 1983, comprising joint seminars, visiting delegations and other forms of exchange of experience between German trade unions and ACTFU or associated institutions.
 It focuses on issues of labour law, interest representation, practical problems of collective bargaining, corporate social responsibility and the role of trade unions under globalization.
 On the basis of a mandate from the DGB and its member unions FES supports exchanges between Chinese and German trade unions.

 CAFIU was established in 1981 and has been the FES’s contractual partner in Beijing since 1986.